AlvinGavel/Too_Tired_to_Know/README.md

 # Too Tired to Know
 Study of the effects of sleep deprivation on metacognition

+## Mathematical details
+Following Bürkner and Vourre (2019) we implement a cumulative model to analyse the results.

 ## Files
 - `Analysis.py`: The Python module containing the code necessary to run the analysis.
 - `analysis_script.py`: The script that runs the analysis.